AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 >abstract="Certain subdomains are currently unavailable for selection due to pending feedback loop registration.
 This process may take up to 10 business days.
 Once complete, you can choose from all available subdomains."
 >additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/configuration/delegate-subdomains/about-subdomain-delegation" text="Get started with subdomain delegation"

-When creating an email surface, you can set up dynamic subdomains based on specific conditions.
+When creating an email configuration, you can set up dynamic subdomains based on specific conditions.

 For example, if you have legal constraints to send messages from a dedicated email address per country, you can use dynamic subdomains.
-This allows you to create a single surface with several sending subdomains corresponding to different countries - instead of creating multiple surfaces for each country.
+This allows you to create a single configuration with several sending subdomains corresponding to different countries - instead of creating multiple configurations for each country.
 You can then target customers based in various countries consolidated into one campaign.

-To define dynamic subdomains in an email channel surface, follow the steps below.
+To define dynamic subdomains in an email channel configuration, follow the steps below.

-1. Before creating a surface, set up the subdomains you want to use for sending emails according to your use case.
+1. Before creating a configuration, set up the subdomains you want to use for sending emails according to your use case.
 [Learn how](../configuration/about-subdomain-delegation.md)

     For example, let's say you want to use different subdomains for different countries: set up one subdomain specific to US, one specific to UK, etc.

-1. Create a channel surface.
+1. Create a channel configuration.
 [Learn how](../configuration/channel-surfaces.md)

 1. Select the **[!UICONTROL Email]** channel.